francisuloko/new-york-times-clone/README.md

 ## Acknowledgments

-- Hats off to My Coding Partner Ramoun (https://github.com/mrramoun) for all the support.
+- Hats off to My Coding Partner Ramoun (https://github.com/mrramoun) for all the support
+- Many thanks to members of my StandUp team for week 1: Tiago, Carlos, Alex, Nikos and Sixtus.

 ## 📝 License